SnoBroW/labyrinthique/README.md

 # labyrinthique
 Python random maze generator/solver

-This is a highschool project I did about 3 years ago with a friends of mine: https://github.com/MysteryDungeon
+This is a highschool project I did about 3 years ago with a friend of mine: https://github.com/MysteryDungeon

 It consists of a random maze generator and a solving "AI".